SethSenpai/Tanuki/Case/README.md

 # Tanuki 40% keyboard
 ### Case files

 These are the case files for the Tanuki.
 There is a choice between 3d printing and lasercutting a sandwich case.
 Both have their own advantages and disadvantages.
-Notably for 3d printing is the time printing the parts and the work needed to make it pretty afterwards.
+Notably for 3d printing is the time needed for printing the parts and the time investment to make it pretty afterwards.
 For lasercutting its the amount of paintwork that needs to be done and the relative annoying way of assembly.

 ### 3D Printing
 The 3d printing files are split up into 5 files.
 Don't freak out most of them can be ignored based on your preferences and 3d printer.
 The full keyboard case doesn't fit on my Anet A6 and when I look around at the bed sizes for most 3d printers it likely won't fit on yours either.
 This is why the keyboard is split into 2 pieces.